zauberware/hermine-chat/README.md

 })
 ```

-If you put this in your html template file, do not forget to put it inside `<script>`-tags.
+If you put this in your html template file, do not forget to put it inside `<script type="module">`-tags.

 ## Configuration Options